What Is Addiction? – One of the most commonly accepted definitions of addiction comes from the American Society of Addiction Medicine (ASAM).

 “…a primary, chronic disease of brain reward, motivation, memory, and related circuitry.
 Dysfunction in these circuits leads to characteristic biological, psychological, social, and spiritual manifestations.
 This is reflected in an individual pathologically pursuing reward and/or relief by substance use and other behaviors.”

-Furthermore, ASAM states that addiction “…is characterized by inability to consistently abstain, impairment in behavioral control, craving, diminished recognition of significant problems with one’s behaviors and interpersonal relationships, and a dysfunctional emotional response.”
+Furthermore, ASAM states that addiction “…is characterized by [an] inability to consistently abstain, impairment in behavioral control, craving, diminished recognition of significant problems with one’s behaviors and interpersonal relationships, and a dysfunctional emotional response.”

 Most experts agree that three overlapping components characterized addiction: a loss of control, continued abuse of a substance or engagement in a particular behavior in spite of adverse consequences, and a high potential for relapse.
 In general, most people will experience all of these at some point in the addiction development process.